 Russia’s top airport under state pressure after bombing

-Russia's top airport Domodedovo, the recent target of a deadly suicide blast, came under pressure from prosecutors Saturday who said its foreign ownership was "unacceptable" and a security threat.
+Russia's top airport Domodedovo, the target of a deadly suicide blast, on Saturday came under pressure from prosecutors who said its foreign ownership was "unacceptable" and a security threat.

-Following the January suicide bombing that killed 37 and injured more than a hundred in the airport's international arrivals hall, President Dmitry Medvedev ordered officials to tighten up security across the country's transport hubs.
+Following the January suicide bombing that killed 37 and injured over a hundred in the airport’s international arrivals hall, President Dmitry Medvedev ordered officials to tighten up security across the country’s transport hubs.

-"The situation is deemed unacceptable taking into account the Domodedovo airport's strategic significance for the country's defence and security," the prosecutor's office said, adding the scheme concealed the airport's ownership structure and stood in the way of efficient control.
+“The situation is deemed unacceptable taking into account the Domodedovo airport’s strategic significance for the country’s defense and security,” the Prosecutor’s Office said, adding the scheme allowed to conceal the airport’s ownership structure and stood in the way of efficient control.

 Russia’s biggest airport, Domodedovo is also the only privately controlled airport, rebuilt from an ageing Soviet relic to a bustling hub since 1997, when it went under new management of the East Line group.

-The prosecutor's office said that it came forward with a proposal for a law banning foreigners from managing Russia's strategic transport hubs.
+The Prosecutor’s Office said that it came forward with a proposal for a bill banning foreigners from managing Russia’s strategic transport hubs.
 It added that it had tasked tax officials with conducting a probe at the airport.